 In addition, if the biological parent of the child loses their life, the other a parent may not be able to secure full parental rights if they did not undergo the legal adoption process.
 By adopting a child, the non-biological parent can ensure their rights are protected.

 In a medical emergency, there may be situations where only a spouse is allowed and you face discrimination from medical professionals when you are asked to establish this type of connection.

 Medical professionals may trust heterosexual couples when they state they are the spouse of the injured or sick individual.
 Unfortunately, they may ask same-sex couples for legal proof.
 Establishing your partner as your medical power of attorney can protect you both and provide you with access to one another in the event of a medical emergency.

 Same-sex couples who are married are given the opportunity to file their federal income tax returns separately or together.
 If you are in a domestic partnership or civil union, this rule can become complex, making it important for you to consult an accountant who can clarify your options.

 Contact Our Experienced DuPage County Family Law Lawyers

-If you are in a same-sex relationship and have any questions related to your rights, we encourage you to contact our highly skilled DuPage County family law lawyers at Mevorah Law Office, LLC.
+If you are in a same-sex relationship and have any questions related to your rights, we encourage you to contact our highly skilled DuPage County family law lawyers at Mevorah & Giglio Law Offices.